WHedlund/csharp-sdk/README.md

 artifacts/bin/ModelContextProtocol.Core/Release/netstandard2.0/
 ```

-Copy all DLLs from these directories into your Unity project.
+Copy all DLLs except System.Threading.Tasks.Extensions from these directories into your Unity project.

 ---